Juliophysics/Differential_Dynamic_Microscopy_Analysis/README.md

 # Data_analysis_physics

-This is a set of programs developed for my B. S and my M. Sc degrees in Physics
+This is a program for DDM analysis, for now it works with my parameters, but it can be easily adapted to work with any parameters